Frank Sheptock

-Frank Sheptock (born November 27, 1963) is an American football coach and former player.
-He is the head football coach at Bloomsburg University of Pennsylvania, a position he assumed in December 2019.
+Frank Sheptock (born November 27, 1963) is an American college football coach and former player.
+He is the head football coach for Bloomsburg University of Pennsylvania, a position he has held since 2020.
 Sheptock played college football as a linebacker at Bloomsburg, where he set the school record for most tackles in a game (23) and most career tackles (537).
 Sheptock served as the head football coach at Wilkes University in Wilkes-Barre, Pennsylvania from 1996 to 2013, compiling a record of 107–81.
 He was the head football coach at Berwick Area Senior High School in Berwick, Pennsylvania from 2016 to 2018, tallying a mark of 27–11.
 Sheptock was inducted into the College Football Hall of Fame as a player in 2007.